Robin Hood: Prince of Thieves: Development

 In August 1989, British writer-producer Pen Densham began a new treatment of Robin Hood.
 He did not want to make an Errol Flynn-style devil-may-care adventurer (made famous by the 1938 The Adventures of Robin Hood), but rather imagined Robin as a rich kid transformed into a socially conscious rebel by imprisonment in Jerusalem during the Crusades.
-He wrote a 92-page outline, which was then rewritten as a screenplay by his producing partner, John Watson.
+He wrote a 92-page outline, which was then rewritten as a screenplay by his producing partner John Watson.
 On February 14, 1990, Morgan Creek, the small production company of Young Guns (1988) and Major League (1989), saw "gold on the page" and immediately funded the film.
-Watson scouted filming locations in the United Kingdom, setting September 3 as the filming deadline in aggressive competition against other potential Robin Hood remakes from 20th Century Fox (Morgan Creek's former distribution partner) and TriStar Pictures.
+Watson scouted filming locations in the United Kingdom, setting September 3 as the filming deadline in aggressive competition against other potential Robin Hood remakes from Morgan's Creek former distribution partner 20th Century Fox (the 1991 film Robin Hood) and TriStar Pictures (which was not produced).

-Kevin Reynolds had directed Kevin Costner extensively in the past, including the challenging buffalo hunt scene of Dances with Wolves.
+Kevin Reynolds had directed Kevin Costner extensively in the past, including the challenging buffalo hunt scene of Dances With Wolves.
 Reynolds said: "I'd done two pictures that hadn't made a dime, so I kind of knew [the studio] wanted me [for Robin Hood] because of my connections with Kevin."
 Indeed, Costner had already rejected the script until hearing that Reynolds was directing: "I felt Kevin was such a good filmmaker I would do it".

 Reynolds said, "what I did not want to do was Indiana Jones.
 That has been done already".
 Costner wanted an accent, but Reynolds thought it would distract audiences, and their indecision resulted in a drastically uneven delivery between each scene.
-EW reported, "Even before it was finished, Costner was the subject of embarrassing rumors that his performance was too laid-back and his accent more LA than UK."
+Entertainment Weekly reported, "Even before it was finished, Costner was the subject of embarrassing rumors that his performance was too laid-back and his accent more LA than UK."

 For the role of King Richard, comedian John Cleese was proposed but Sean Connery, who had portrayed Robin Hood in Robin and Marian (1976), was selected at the passionate behest of Costner and Densham.
 Fearing that the sudden cameo of a notorious comedic icon would destroy the drama, Densham recalls, "I so wanted to not have John Cleese that I said, 'Would you give me Sean Connery?
-We can't give him a credit because you can't have the audience waiting for the whole movie to see him—but he only has to work one day."
+We can't give him a credit because you can't have the audience waiting for the whole movie to see him—but he only has to work one day.'"
 With the project already over-budget, Connery agreed to reduce his requested $1 million fee down to a $250,000 donation to a hospital in Connery's native Scotland.
 Robin Wright, then in line for the role of Maid Marian, dropped out of the production when she found out she was pregnant; Mary Elizabeth Mastrantonio, already in London working on a BBC production of Uncle Vanya, was cast quickly.